andreas-mausch/andreas-mausch.github.io/blog/_posts/2021-05-14-monitoring-grafana.md

 ## User exists in Keycloak, but has no grafana role

-Currently, Grafana cannot deny access to a authenticated user.
+Currently, Grafana cannot deny access to an authenticated user.
 He will at least get the *Viewer* role.

 But in the latest unreleased version there is a fix already: `role_attribute_strict`.